mozilla/addons-server/docs/api/topics/search.rst

     :param optional status: Filters by app status.
 Default is 'public'.
 One of 'pending', 'public', 'disabled', 'rejected', 'waiting'.
     :type status: string
+    :param optional is_privileged: Filters by whether the latest version of the app is privileged or not.
+    :type is_privileged: boolean

     **Response**